Wildlife population declined by 68% since 1970: WWF

-New Delhi, Sep 12 : Global populations of mammals, birds, amphibians, reptiles and fish have suffered an average two-thirds’ decline in less than half a century.
-This has contributed to environmental degradation, leading to the emergence of zoonotic diseases such as Covid-19, according to WWF’s Living Planet Report, 2020.
+New Delhi: Global populations of mammals, birds, amphibians, reptiles and fish have suffered an average two-thirds’ decline in less than half a century.
+This has contributed to environmental degradation, leading to the emergence of zoonotic diseases such as COVID-19, according to WWF’s Living Planet Report, 2020.

 The Living Planet Index (LPI) shows that factors believed to increase the planet’s vulnerability to pandemics — including land-use change and the use and trade of wildlife — were also some of the drivers behind the 68 per cent average decline in global vertebrate species population between 1970 and 2016.